deljdlx/dc-webdrop/README.md

 # 🛜 Webdrop – Airdrop, but for the Web

 <!--<SHORT-PRESENTATION>-->
-Open a URL, share a URL, drag & drop a file onto a user avatar. **That’s it.** 🚀 A simple and instant way to transfer files, directly in your browser.
+Open the URL, share it, drag & drop a file onto an user avatar. **That’s it.** 🚀 A simple and instant way to transfer files, directly in your browser.

 No apps.
 No setup.
 Just **pure JavaScript + WebSockets + PHP (Ratchet).**